 However, when there is prolonged stress, the adrenals and the sympathetic nervous system are permanently turned ON.

-This prolonged stress causes symptoms like:
+This prolonged stress can contribute to a variety symptoms like:

 - weight gain